theserverlessway/aws-baseline/docs/Assume.md

 ### Profiles
 To set up your profiles for cross account access with the AWS CLI add the following to `~/.aws/config`.
-You have to edit the MFA device to match your users MFA device and the Role ARN to match the role.
+You have to edit the MFA device to match your users MFA device and the Role ARN to match the role, especially the AccountID.

 ```##### COMPANY
 [profile company]